LukeShortCloud/rootpages/markdown/openstack.md

 The "TripleO Quickstart" project was created to use Ansible to automate deploying TripleO as fast and easily as possible.
 [1]

+Source:

+1. "TripleO quickstart."
+RDO Project.
+Accessed August 16, 2017. https://www.rdoproject.org/tripleo/

+#### Automation - TripleO - Quick - Install

 TripleO Quickstart recommends a minimum of 32GB RAM and 120GB of disk space.
-[3] 3 virtual machines will be created to meet the minimum cloud requirements: (1) an Undercloud to deploy a (2) controller and (3) compute node.
-[2] A Quickstart deployment has to use a baremetal hypervisor.
+[3] A Quickstart deployment has to use a baremetal hypervisor.
 Deploying TripleO within a nested virtual machine is not supported.
 [4]

 * Download tripleo-quickstart script or clone the entire repository from GitHub.
 ```
 $ curl -O https://raw.githubusercontent.com/openstack/tripleo-quickstart/master/quickstart.sh
 ```
+OR
 ```
 $ git clone https://github.com/openstack/tripleo-quickstart.git
 $ cd tripleo-quickstart